ShonenAsh/todo-list/README.md

 </ol>

-The will soon be deployed on Heroku.
+The app will soon be deployed on Heroku.